 Sky Rainforest Rescue

-The Sky Rainforest Rescue project, launched by Sky and WWF in 2009, is helping to protect the rainforest by saving one billion trees in Acre, north-west Brazil.
+Between 2009 and 2015 the Sky Rainforest Rescue campaign, launched by Sky and WWF, raised more than £9.5 million to help keep one billion trees standing in Acre, north-west Brazil.

 Breathtaking, isn’t it?
 Home to 1 in 10 of all the wild species on Earth, the Amazon is a unique and irreplaceable ecosystem.
 But unfortunately, this beautiful tropical rainforest is in real trouble – and what happens there affects all of us.